mvassaux/mvassaux.github.io/projects/nanocomposites/index.md

 Exploring the interaction between mechanisms at different scales, requires either a fine scale model extended up to the coarser scales (in space and time) and an extremely high amount of computational power, or a wise separation of scales in multiple models and still a huge amount of computational power, but reduced enough so that these models can be simulated on the world's biggest supercomputers.

-At the moment, I develop a coupling library, simplistically called [DeaLAMMPS](https://github.com/mvassaux/DeaLAMMPS/){: target="_blank"} based on the Heterogeneous Mutliscale Method, that allows to simulate a atomic and a continuum model concurrently.
+At the moment, I develop a coupling library, simplistically called [DeaLAMMPS](https://github.com/mvassaux/DeaLAMMPS/){: target="_blank"} based on the Heterogeneous Mutliscale Method, that allows to simulate a atomic and a continuum model concurrently [[1]](#phmm).
 As such, the two models can exchange mechanical information and therefore we are able to understand how the interplay between the two scales.
 The coupling is achieved by transfer of homogenised strains and stresses.

 <!-- <img src="../../static/dogbone.gif" width="400"> -->
 <!-- **video: macroscale dogbone test and nanoscale tensile test** -->